LargeNFT/large-nft/README.md

 [![npm version](https://img.shields.io/npm/v/large-nft)](https://www.npmjs.com/package/large-nft) [![made-with-javascript](https://img.shields.io/badge/Made%20with-JavaScript-1f425f.svg)](https://www.javascript.com) [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)

+The complete Ethereum NFT toolkit that anyone can run.

 The easiest way to self-publish your work as an NFT collection on **Ethereum** and **IPFS**.
 Publish a book, fan-fiction, blog, or art as a forkable NFT collection and sell digital collectibles on marketplaces like LooksRare, OpenSea, and more.

 Build a fan site for an existing NFT collection.
 Fork any NFT collection to experiment.

-Generate a full-featured SEO-friendly PWA built with Framework7 to showcase your book or collection.
-Includes native theming for iOS, Android, and Desktop.

-Inexpensively scale a community and marketplace on any simple, static webhost.
+Run on your own hardware or with popular cloud providers.

 # Goals